 For good Catholics and sinners alike, the Vatican is an exercise in spirituality, requiring patience but delivering joy.
 Some come here to savor a heavenly Michelangelo fresco—others to find their soul.
-But what all the visitors share, for a few hours, is an awe-inspiring landscape that offers a famous sight for every taste.
-Rooms decorated by Raphael, antique sculptures like the Apollo Belvedere, famous paintings by Giotto and Bellini, and, perhaps most of all, the Sistine Chapel: For the lover of beauty, few places are as historically important as this epitome of faith and grandeur.
+But what all visitors share, for a few hours, is an awe-inspiring landscape that offers a famous sight for every taste.
+Rooms decorated by Raphael, antique sculptures like the Apollo Belvedere, famous paintings by Giotto and Bellini, and, perhaps most of all, the Sistine Chapel: for the lover of beauty, few places are as historically important as this epitome of faith and grandeur.

 Vatican City covers 108 acres on a hill west of the Tiber and is separated from the city on all sides, except at Piazza di San Pietro, by high walls.
 Within the walls, about 1,000 people are permanent residents.
 The Vatican has its own daily newspaper (L'Osservatore Romano), issues its own stamps, mints its own coins, and has its own postal system (one run, people say thankfully, by the Swiss).
 Within its territory are administrative and foreign offices, a pharmacy, banks, an astronomical observatory, a print shop, a mosaic school and art restoration institute, a tiny train station, a supermarket, a small department store, and several gas stations.
 The sovereign of this little state is the pope, Francis, elected in March 2013 after his predecessor, Benedict XVI, stepped down (the first time a pope has given up office since 1415).
 His main role is as spiritual leader to the world's Catholic community.